A 3-step framework for fast‑tracked EIS

-ICF recently supported the Bull Mountains coal mine to develop the first-ever EIS to be approved under this accelerated timeline, marking a significant shift in how environmental reviews may be conducted under emergency provisions.
+Faced with this new development, many energy developers will be looking for a trusted partner to guide them through a fast-tracked EIS.
+ICF recently supported the Bull Mountains coal mine to develop the first-ever 28-day EIS to be approved under this accelerated timeline, marking a significant shift in how environmental reviews may be conducted under emergency provisions.

-Not all agencies interpret the executive order the same way.
-For example, while OSMRE implemented a 28-day review window, other agencies like the U.S. Army Corps of Engineers and the U.S. Forest Service may adopt different timelines or procedural requirements.
+Developers must navigate uncertain waters as not all agencies may interpret the executive order the same way when it comes to timelines or procedural requirements.
 Before initiating your EIS, engage early with the lead agency to understand:

 - Whether your project qualifies under the emergency order.